UlrikaMyAlva/Excercise_Running/README.md

 # Excercise_Running
-A program that calculates the fastes runner
+C++ A program that calculates the fastes runner

 The code is in master